Maureen Hicks

-Maureen Patricia Hicks (née Cutler; born 23 February 1948) was the Conservative Member of Parliament of the United Kingdom for Wolverhampton North East from 1987 to 1992.
+Maureen Patricia Hicks (née Cutler; 23 February 1948 – 13 February 2024) was a British politician who was the Conservative Member of Parliament for Wolverhampton North East from 1987 to 1992.

 Early life

-Hicks was educated at Furzedown College of Education.
+Maureen Patricia Cutler was born in Burton-on-Sea, Hampshire on 23 February 1948.
+She was educated at Furzedown College of Education.

 From 1969 to 1970, as Maureen Cutler, she was a secondary school teacher of drama and English.
 She was also a lecturer.
-From 1970 to 1974 she was an assistant staff manager at Marks and Spencer.
+From 1970 to 1974, she was an assistant staff manager at Marks and Spencer.
 From 1974 to 1976, she was an assistant area education officer.

 Maureen Hicks was heavily involved in local tourism at Stratford-upon-Avon, whilst realising the necessity to remain sensitive to the needs of the local residents.
 She was a former member of the Heart of England Tourist Board executive, and director of Stratford-upon-Avon Motor Museum from 1976 to 1982.
-In 1978 she helped to form Stratford-upon-Avon and District Marketing, which brought together hotels, retailers and attractions with District Council support.
+In 1978, she helped to form Stratford-upon-Avon and District Marketing, which brought together hotels, retailers and attractions with District Council support.

-She served as a councillor in Stratford upon Avon District Council from 1979 to 1984.
+Hicks served as a councillor in Stratford upon Avon District Council from 1979 to 1984.